Running PHP on macOS

 Anyway.

 I get the laptop back.
 I update the operating system.
 But, unfortunately, there’s no PHP installed.
-So I cracked open .profile
+So I cracked open .profile and did what I thought needed doing:

 alias php='/Applications/MAMP/bin/php/php8.1.13/bin/php'